itsoutchy-projects/Pong/README.md

 Firstly, make sure you have Python installed, and that you're on **windows**.
 I'm sorry, but this build script only support windows.
 If you're not, you'll have to follow the build instructions [here](https://love2d.org/wiki/Game_Distribution) manually.

 Now, you need to make sure you know where you installed LOVE.
 Go ahead and open up Build.py in an IDE of your choice.
 Now check if the path is accurate, if not, change it to where LOVE actually is on your machine.

-Next, open up a terminal in _**administrator**_ (important or the build might be broken).
+Next, open up a terminal as _**administrator**_ (important or the build might be broken). (right click start > Windows Terminal (Admin))

 Now `cd` into the source folder if you haven't already.